DA 210 - Data Systems (cross-listed as CS 181)

 This course has intermittent quizzes on material from readings and lectures.
 Quizzes are designed to measure how well you are integrating the material.
 There will be five quizzes in total, each of which will take place on a Friday.

-During weeks without quizzes, there will usually be a code-based homework assignment, either a wroksheet or a more open-ended take-home assignment.
+During weeks without quizzes, there will usually be a code-based homework assignment, either a worksheet or a more open-ended take-home assignment.

 Our three major project assignments will problem-focused and will require working with data, writing Python code to solve a problem or analyze a question, and explaining your work in the form of a written report.
 Each of these assignments will have more detailed written instructions, which will be shared on Github Classroom.
 Due dates for these projects align approximately with the ending of each of our primary units: tabular data, relational data, and hierarchical data.

-As with the midterm, the final assessment will be an in-class, individual assignment.
+As with the midterm, the final exam will be an in-person, individual assignment.
 It will take place on our scheduled final exam date, and it will cover material from the entire course.
 It will focus on questions that test your synthesis of the course content rather than information recall or rote learning.

 Note: Denison policy does not permit me to accommodate requests to reschedule your exam, except in the case of a medical or family emergency.
 Travel plans such as plane tickets do not count as a valid reason to reschedule, so please plan accordingly.